-South Africa: Over 350 elephants found dead in Botswana since May
+Africa: Over 350 elephants found dead in Botswana since May

 The government and experts have both ruled out poaching.

-Over 350 elephants have died in the South African country of Botswana since May, leaving conservationists puzzled, BBC reported on Wednesday.
+Over 350 elephants have died in the southern African country of Botswana since May, leaving conservationists puzzled, BBC reported on Wednesday.
 Botswana is home to one-third of the continent’s elephant population.

 An expert from a United Kingdom-based charity called National Park Rescue told BBC that his colleagues in Botswana had first spotted elephant carcasses in the Okavango Delta region in May, while they were on a flight.
 “They spotted 169 in a three-hour flight,” Dr Niall McCann told the broadcaster.
 “To be able to see and count that many in a three-hour flight was extraordinary.”